bcbio/bcbio-nextgen/docs/contents/atac.md

 trinucleosome fraction.
 Often you will not see this behavior though even in libraries that were successful.
 But if some of your samples have this and others do not, that is something to be concerned about.

-Other impotrtant componentsofthe report include:

 * **TSS enrcihmment**: You should see an enrichment around the transcription start sites, if you are missing that then your experiment likely failed.
 * The **peaks** table in the **tables** tab in the ataqv report has a measurement of the high quality autosomal alignments overlapping peaks, **ataqv** calculates this metric using all of the peaks, not just the peaks from the nucleosome-free fraction, so this is useful to look at as well.

+Other useful references for ataqv:

 _See the [ataqv github
 repository](https://github.com/ParkerLab/ataqv/issues/13) for a discussion of